 - UACC (University Animal Care Committee) phone number: 306-966-4126

-All other documents, including, amendments, modifications, annual report forms, study closure forms or unanticipated problem reports can also be submitted by email, followed by a paper copy for those documents requiring a signature.
+All other documents, including, amendments, modifications, annual report forms, study closure forms or unanticipated problem reports can also be submitted by email.
 If you are concerned about the security of your emailed documents, please contact the Research Services and Ethics Office and we will discuss arrangements for secure transmission.

 Any person witnessing or having direct knowledge of a situation that they believe jeopardizes animal welfare should report the incident immediately.
 Such situations may include, but are not limited to, an apparent case of non-compliance with policy or guidelines for animal use, a clinical emergency, or a mechanical or facility issue that jeopardizes animal safety or welfare.

 An incident of animal welfare concern can be reported, WITHOUT DISCRIMINATION OR FEAR OF REPRISAL, by any animal care staff, laboratory personnel, faculty, or any person witnessing a situation that causes them to have a concern about the care and use of teaching and research animals at the University of Saskatchewan.